Space Elevator Lexicon

 Access city:

-principle location from which the majority of supplies/payloads depart en route to the Earth Port.
-It should be the location for the HQ/POC and within 2,500 kilometers of Earth Port Region.
+An Earth Port Access City is the principle location where a majority of supplies/payloads depart enroute to the Earth Port.
+It should be the location for the HQ/POC and within 2,500 kilometers of an Earth Port Region.

 Apex Anchor: